Events

 NOTE: OUR SPEAKER's NIGHT SERIES IS AN EXCLUSIVE EVENT FOR MEMBERS OF THE ETOBICOKE HISTORICAL SOCIETY.
 TO LEARN MORE ABOUT BECOMING A MEMBER, PLEASE CLICK HERE.

-Our Speaker's Nights will be returning to the Community Room at Montgomery's Inn beginning in February 2023.
-These will be presented as hybrid meetings - the Speaker will be presenting in-person at the Inn while simultaneously being broadcast live over Zoom webinar.
+Our Speaker's Nights returned to meeting in-person in the Community Room at Montgomery's Inn in February 2023.
+All meetings are now presented as hybrid meetings - the Speaker is present in-person at the Inn while simultaneously being broadcast live over Zoom webinar.
 So you can choose to either attend in-person at the Inn or stay home and join virtually online.

 All EHS members will receive an email before each event with information for the option to attend online.
 To become a member and receive an invite, please CLICK HERE.

-Our Speaker's Nights will be returning to the Community Room at Montgomery's Inn beginning in February 2023.
-These will be presented as hybrid meetings - the Speaker will be presenting in-person at the Inn while simultaneously being broadcast live over Zoom webinar.
+Our Speaker's Nights returned to meeting in-person in the Community Room at Montgomery's Inn in February 2023.
+All meetings are now presented as hybrid meetings - the Speaker is present in-person at the Inn while simultaneously being broadcast live over Zoom webinar.
 So you can choose to either attend in-person at the Inn or stay home and join virtually online.

 All EHS members will receive an email before each event with information for the option to attend online.
 To become a member and receive an invite, please CLICK HERE.